The Chronicles of Talislanta

 The Chronicles of Talislanta is a supplement published by Bard Games in 1987 for the fantasy role-playing game Talislanta.

 Publication history

 In 1982 Stephan Michael Sechi, Steven Cordovano and Vernie Taylor formed the company Bard Games to produce their own Dungeons & Dragons supplements.
 In 1986, due to personal and financial disagreements that arose after the publication of The Atlantis Trilogy, Sechi sold his shares in Bard Games to Cordovano and left, to begin work on another role-playing game system and its supplements.
 When Cordovano decided that he did not want to run Bard Games and sold it back to Sechi, Sechi had the opportunity to publish his new game, Talislanta.

 Contents

 The Chronicles of Talislanta is an 88-page perfect-bound softcover book with illustrations by P.D.
-Breeding-Black that is an introduction to the continent of Talislanta, the countries and kingdoms and their people.
+Breeding-Black that is an introduction to the continent of Talislanta, including its 29 countries and kingdoms and the people that populate them.
 The content is presented as the recollections of the wizard Tamerlin.